andrewfurey21/Fibonacci-Sequence/README.md

 # Fibonacci-Sequence
-I wrote a fibonacci sequence function in JS
+Fibonacci sequence function in JS
+Extra function that returns value of specified index